dennislwm/examprep-saac02/doc/acloudguru/chapter19.md

 ---
 ## Offloading Active Directory to Directory Service

 AWS Directory Service is a fully managed version of Active Directory (AD).
+A directory store information about users, groups, and devices, through which administrators manage access to information and resources.

 ### AWS Directory Service Types

+For AWS Cloud AD, there are two choices:

-* Managed Microsoft AD - Entire AD suite in AWS.
+* Managed Microsoft AD
+  - Entire AD suite in AWS.

-* AD Connector - **Creates a tunnel between AWS and your on-premises AD**.
+  - Provide SSO to applications and services.
+  - Create and apply group policy.
+  - Enable MFA.

-* Simple AD - Standalone AD powered by Linux Samba Active Directory.
+* Simple AD
+  - Standalone AD powered by Linux Samba Active Directory.
+  - Two sizes: small (500 users) and large (5,000 users).
+  - Subset of features offered by Managed Microsoft AD.
+  - Does not support MFA, RDS for SQL Server, PowerShell, AD Administrative Center, trust relationships with other domains etc.

+For On-Premises to AWS Cloud, there is one choice:

+* AD Connector
+  - Creates a tunnel between AWS and your on-premises AD.
+  - Two sizes: small and large.
+  - Does not support AD transitive trusts.
+  - Enable custom MFA.

 ---
 ## Exploring with Cost Explorer